I’m Abbie, founder of Adaptogenesis Functional Wellness.

-I'm Abbie and I believe knowing how to heal and optimize ourselves with food, plant medicine and lifestyle quality is not only a priority, it's a birthright.
+I believe that learning how to heal and thrive with food, plant medicine, and intentional living isn’t just important—it’s a birthright.

-4. Hydration, hydration, hydration!
-Did you know there is a gel form of water?
+4. Hydration, hydration, hydration + electrolytes: Did you know there is a gel form of water?
 One of the best ways to hydrate is to eat an apple with a glass of clean, filtered water.

-6. Keeping my mind curious and stimulated through constant learning--reading, travel, writing ( I love to wordsmith), personal growth and time in nature.
+6. Curiosity.
+Stimulation through constant learning--reading, travel, writing ( I love to wordsmith), personal growth and time in nature keep my mind sharp and soul nourished.

 .